acyrus/Maven-Toys-Analysis/README.md

-3. What is the sales and profit calculation of each transaction within our stores?
+3. For each store. what is the sales and profit calculation of each transaction?
 ```
 ALTER TABLE products
 ADD COLUMN profit DOUBLE;